 - Do I feel unable to stop engaging in the behaviors?

-- Do the behaviors hold my life back in any way?
+- How do the behaviors hold my life back?

 Even if you’re fully or partially recovered, it’s important to dig deep and assess your behaviors to give you the greatest chance of staying safe and avoiding any potential relapses.